The Saucy Saucier

 The Sauce is Ancient, Even Holy

 We can imagine the discovery of sauce for food, a 2001: A Space Odyssey-like monolith moment.
-Maybe some animal fat fell into a cooking vessel or someone had a Eureka moment whensauces with shrimp a solid and liquid mixed makes a nice sauce.
+Maybe some animal fat fell into a cooking vessel or someone had a Eureka moment when a solid and liquid mixed makes a nice sauce.
 Ancient Greece may hold some answers.
 A hilarious Saturday Night Live skit shows a customer ordering a gyro from a Greek cafe and wanting more delicious sauce.
 The cafe worker ascends Mount Olympus, where the Greek gods hand down the sauce/juice.

 Salsa is Just Sauce